Prometheus3375/destiny2-auto-fishing/readme.md

 ## Running the tool

+While tool is running you can freely change keyboard layout, but you are forced to use English (USA) before its start.

 ### As an executable program

 1. Open directory where you have unpacked the archive, in Explorer.